-Recall that the network $X$ marginally follows a SBM, and let $\hat \eta$ and $\hat \pi$ be the maximizers of $\ell_{PL}(\eta, \prob[1]; \hat b \mid d)$, where $\ell_{PL}$ is the log-pseudo-likelihood function for the SBM given by \eqref{eq:pseudo-log-lik}.
-As in Section \ref{sec:test-stat}, we can compute $\hat \eta$ and $\hprob[1]$ by using the EM algorithm for fitting FMMs \citep{mclachlan2007algorithm}.
-Recall that the rows of the multivariate view $Y$ marginally follow a FMM, and let $\hat \gamma$ and $\hprob[2]$ be the maximizers of the log-likelihood function for the multivariate view, obtained via EM.
+Recall that the network $X$ marginally follows a SBM, and let $\widehat \eta$ and $\widehat \pi$ be the maximizers of $\ell_{PL}(\eta, \prob[1]; \widehat b \mid d)$, where $\ell_{PL}$ is the log-pseudo-likelihood function for the SBM given by \eqref{eq:pseudo-log-lik}.
+As in Section \ref{sec:test-stat}, we can compute $\widehat \eta$ and $\hprob[1]$ by using the EM algorithm for fitting FMMs \citep{mclachlan2007algorithm}.
+Recall that the rows of the multivariate view $Y$ marginally follow a FMM, and let $\widehat \gamma$ and $\hprob[2]$ be the maximizers of the log-likelihood function for the multivariate view, obtained via EM.
 We consider the $P^2$LRT statistic given by

-where $\ell_{PL}$ is the log-pseudo-likelihood function defined in \eqref{eq:node-pseudo}, and $\mathcal{C}_{\cdot, \cdot}$ is defined in Proposition \ref{prop:reparam}.
-Once again, we can perform the maximization over $C$ in \eqref{eq:p2lrt-node} using techniques from convex optimization.
-The details of the exponentiated gradient descent algorithm that we use are similar to Step 2 of Algorithm \ref{alg:est}.

-As in Section \ref{sec:null-approx}, we approximate the null distribution of $\log \tilde \Lambda$ by taking $B$ random permutations of the rows of the multivariate data view $\x[2]$, and comparing the observed value of $\log \Lambda$ to its empirical distribution in the permuted data sets.
-The details of the testing procedure are similar to Algorithm \ref{alg:test}.
+where $\ell_{PL}$ is the log-pseudo-likelihood function in \eqref{eq:node-pseudo}, and $\mathcal{C}_{\cdot, \cdot}$ is defined in Proposition \ref{prop:reparam}.
+Once again, we can perform the maximization over $C$ using techniques from convex optimization; details of the exponentiated gradient descent algorithm that we use are similar to Step 2 of Algorithm \ref{alg:est}.
+As in Section \ref{sec:null-approx}, we approximate the null distribution of $\log \widetilde \Lambda$ by taking $M$ random permutations of the rows of $\x[2]$, and comparing the observed value of $\log \Lambda$ to its empirical distribution in the permuted data.
+Details are similar to Algorithm \ref{alg:test}.